-Ulster Wildlife is both a registered charity and a company limited by guarantee and has a large team consisting of the following people:
+Ulster Wildlife is both a registered charity and a company limited by guarantee and has a team of people involved in its management and delivery:

-The Board of Trustees: Trustees are elected from the membership at the Annual General Meeting, and carry ultimate responsibility for Ulster Wildlife's actions.
-They meet 4 times a year to agree strategic plans and policies, set the annual budget and ensure Ulster Wildlife fulfils its numerous responsibilities.
+The Board of Trustees: Trustees are appointed from the membership and carry ultimate responsibility for Ulster Wildlife's actions.
+They meet four times a year to agree strategic plans and policies, set the annual budget and ensure Ulster Wildlife fulfils its numerous responsibilities.
 Our Trustees are all volunteers.

-The Senior Management Team: This consists of the Chief Executive (who has overall authority) and the Operations Director.
+The Senior Leadership Team: This consists of the Chief Executive (who has overall authority), the Director of Development and Governance, Director of Land Management and Head of Nature Recovery.
 These people manage the day-to-day strategic and operational activities of the organisation.

-The Staff Team: most Ulster Wildlife staff are based at the Belfast Headquarters but some staff work out of Belfast.
+The Staff Team: most Ulster Wildlife staff are based at the Belfast Headquarters but some staff work outside of Belfast.
 All staff are committed to working closely with volunteers in order to achieve the objectives of the organisation.
 Some staff are part-time or on fixed-term projects.
-This staff team, with your help have responsibility for bringing Ulster Wildlife's vision to life.
+This staff team, with your help, have responsibility for bringing Ulster Wildlife's vision to life.